tran-ethan/celestial-simulator/README.md

 ```

 ## Usage
-Ensure Oracle OpenJDK 21.0.2 is configured correctly before trying any of these methods
 ### Using Gradle Wrapper
+Make sure Oracle OpenJDK 21.0.2 is properly configured in the `JAVA_HOME` environment variable before trying this method.
 To run the application using the Gradle Wrapper, execute the following command:
 ```shell
 ./gradlew run
 ```

 ### Using IDE
 You can run the program by directly executing the `main` method in the `MainApp` class directly from within your IDE.
-Ensure your IDE is configured to use the correct Java SDK and has the necessary dependencies in `build.gradle` installed.
+Ensure your IDE is configured to use the JDK 21 and has the necessary dependencies in `build.gradle` installed.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Planet textures were sourced from [Solar System Scope](https://www.solarsystemscope.com/textures/) in accordance with the Attribution 4.0 International License.